rana-sylvatica/rana-tadpole/README.md

    - 3D printed, see CAD files
  - #### Motherboard
    - Embedded rp2040 PCB with factory-soldered mouseclick switches, see KiCAD and Gerber files
+   - The Gerber and assembly files are generated for ordering through JLCPCB.
+Other PCB fabs can also be used, but you may need to generate the production files differently.  (applicable to all three PCB components here)
  - #### USB Breakout board
    - USB C board with case grounding and ESD protection, see KiCAD and Gerber files
  - #### Backplate